rafelafrance/traiter/README.md

 * The parser then:
   - Scans the tokens from left to right looking for rule matches.
+  - We are doing a right-most reduction.
   - If there is not match then we shift to the next token.
   - If we have a match we perform the reduction.
-  - For our purposes we want to look for the **longest leftmost match**.
+  - For our purposes we want to look for the **longest match**.
 So whenever we get a set of tokens to match we lookahead into the tokens to see if there is a longer match.
 If there is one we directly advance the stack to this longer match.
 If there are multiple lookahead options that match the tokens we take the longest one.
   - All matches are put into an array of dictionaries that contain the match value(s) as well as where in the string the match occurred.